 It is assumed that indoor microbial communities are part of the closer neighborhood and built environment (46).
 Therefore, the simultaneous exposure to indoor and outdoor environmental exposure might play even a more important role for metropolitan areas compared to rural areas due to a presumably more heterogeneous exposure profile of coincident hazardous and protective factors (47).
 Nevertheless, while there remained a consistent strong inverse association of exposure to suggested higher microbial load indoors, as determined by the indoor score and “crowding”, on later asthma and allergic rhinitis outcomes in all sensitivity analyses, the associations were less coherent for the remaining environmental exposure constructs.
 In general, compared to natural surroundings, artificial green urban areas can also be potential sources for harmful allergen exposure (48–51).
 Fundamentally, it is likely that associations with respiratory and allergic health will depend on the allergenicity of the respective green exposure surrounding the participants (25,28,52).
-Moreover, the contextual factor describing the outdoor environment are highly area-specific and a more detailed exposure characterization would be desirable.
-Unfortunately, this was not able for the current publication as the aim was to capture a wide geographical region and the exposure characteristics were restricted to a common available base.
+Moreover, the contextual factors describing the outdoor environment are highly area-specific and a more detailed exposure characterization would be desirable.
+Unfortunately, this was not possible for the current publication as the aim was to capture a wide geographical region and the exposure characteristics were restricted to a common available base.
 However, future studies in a local area with region-specific characteristics at a finer scale, the type and amount of air pollution from traffic and industries, vegetation types as well as the amount of native versus non-native vegetation and lastly, a more detailed description of the built environment are therefore recommended (53).
 In summary, the results of our study might underline the importance of early exposure to indoor related exposure over outdoor related exposures with respiratory and allergic health outcomes in urbanized residential surroundings.

 A key strength of this study is its comprehensive approach, integrating several indoor as well as outdoor environmental exposures in relation to respiratory and allergic health outcomes, providing a comprehensive perspective over such a relationship.
 Other advantages of our prospective study were the large sample size of the birth cohorts, the harmonized exposure and health outcome assessment, the confounder information and the inclusion of diverse bio-geographic regions across north, center, and south of Europe.
-Limitations of the study include that there it could not include further potentially relevant (built) environment factors such as walkability, neighborhood social status, or the school environment, all of which may act as additional sources for regular microbial contamination.
+Limitations of the study include that we could not include further potentially relevant (built) environment factors such as walkability, neighborhood social status, or the school environment, all of which may act as additional sources for regular microbial contamination.
 In addition, although several other environmental exposure characteristics were available in each of the birth cohorts, we only included those which were available and identically assessed in every study population.
 In this context, we also did not have data on the actual microbial exposure, e.g. as determined in dust samples, associated with the respective environmental exposure domains, which otherwise would assist us in identifying potential causal agents for the observed effects.
 Lastly, for the indoor environmental domain in the main analyses, we only focused on suggested higher microbial load exposure and excluded potential harmful exposure such as dampness and passive smoke exposure.
 Nevertheless, all statistical models were adjusted for dampness and passive as well as in utero tobacco smoke exposure.
 Apart from that, including more sources related to hazardous exposure characteristics in the factor analysis did neither change the assignment to the “dimensions”, nor result in a respective coherent third exposure domain.

 Conclusion